 Well, I made it.
-You don’t know how fast I had to hurry to take these pictures.
+You don't know how fast I had to hurry to take these pictures.
 There was a strawberry crisp thief just waiting in the wings.
-He masquerades as my husband on most days but his true nature comes out when there’s a dessert being made.
+He masquerades as my husband on most days, but his true nature comes out when a dessert is being made.

 This is what I think 'might' happen.
 If I tell him I'm making a pie, crumble, crisp, betty, or cobbler for the blog then he'll know better and calmly wait until my photos are done.
 But really he hangs around and sort of waits.
 Kind of.

 It's like a Catch 22.
 If I don't say anything then I'm afraid he'll think I made the dessert for us to eat immediately and he'll take a piece as I go and answer the phone or something.
 I mean I really need to take the pictures.